cjheath/AD9959/README.md

 ## Changing the DDS core frequency

 Configure the PLL multiplier or apply a core frequency calibration by calling setClock().
 The default core frequency is 20 times the reference frequency.
 You can set the multiplier as low as 4.
 Any other value disables the multiplier.

 The calibration parameter supports frequency calibration.
-Set it first to the default 10000000, program the chip to emit a 10MHz signal, and measure the actual frequency.
-The measured frequency is your new calibration value.
+Set it first to the default 0 (no adjustment), and program the chip to emit a 10MHz signal (or something else you can measure accurately) and measure the actual frequency.
+Convert the error to parts-per-billion (positive if your frequency is high, negative if it's low).
+Provide this value as your new calibration value.

-    setClock(int mult = 20, uint32_t calibration = 10000000)
+    setClock(int mult = 20, uint32_t calibration = 0)

-    dds.setClock(4, 9987654);
+    dds.setClock(4, 1200);

 After reset or changing the PLL multiplier, the core clock will take up to 1 millisecond to stabilise.
 This library does not insert that delay, so you can use that time to initialise other things.
+With the calibration provided the library computes the accurate core frequency which is used in creating new frequency divisors.

 ## Setting the frequency, amplitude and phase

 The frequency divider for a given frequency is obtained using frequencyDivider().
-Because this conversion uses a slow 64-bit divide, you might save the result to use again.
+Because this conversion uses slow 64-bit arithmetic, you might save the result to use later.

     uint32_t	div;
     div = dds.frequencyDivider(455000);